 - Hong Kong: Illegal

 - South Africa: Illegal

-To learn why MDMA is illegal, watch this video:
+To learn more about why MDMA is illegal, check out this video.